 The name of the variable to import into your dataset is required, in addition to the measurement date.
-The system suggests relevant variables and dates through a self-filling feature that minimizes the chance of writing errors.
+When you are working in the command window, the system suggests relevant variables and dates through a self-filling feature that minimizes the chance of writing errors.